 - Weight1.6 ounces

-Coming complete with a built it heart rate monitor, the Suunto Ambit3 Peak is a more-than-formidable competitor to the Garmin Fenix.
+Coming complete with a built-in heart rate monitor, the Suunto Ambit3 Peak is a more-than-formidable competitor to the Garmin Fenix.
 With smartphone connectivity, 100 meters of water resistance, and a reliable built-in compass, you’re provided a triathlon watch that will serve you well for many races to come.
-Our favorite feature is the ability to log multiple types of sports at once, making it an ideal triathlon accessory, and it also provides activity-based recovery times, so you’ll never over or under do it once you’ve gotten your breath back.
+Our favorite feature is the ability to log multiple types of sports at once, making it an ideal triathlon accessory, and it also provides activity-based recovery times, so you’ll never over or under-do it once you’ve got your breath back.

 Thanks to the Suunto apps, you can also increase these features which gives you excellent control over your activities you never thought possible.
 It is slightly larger than other options on the list watch-face-wise, but this doesn’t affect performance, and for many of you it might even be what you prefer.
 This doesn’t change that it is, by all accounts, a remarkable GPS watch, and what it may lack in grace it makes up for considerably in reliability.
 Find more great products like this by checking out our guide to the best solar powered watches.